The Fulbright Fellowship

 In 2017, Tala Piriouzian and Tiffany Thompson were selected as Semi-Finalists; Joshua Cook was selected as an Alternate; and Alexander Alvara, Daniela Estrada, and Amy He received Fulbrights.

 These awards vary by country; they reflect both the cost of living and the length of the academic year in the country.
 Grants generally provide round-trip transportation, language or orientation courses (where appropriate), tuition, books, maintenance for the academic year based on living costs in the host country, and health and accident insurance.
 Specific information concerning finances for each country is included in the annual Fulbright booklet, available for review in the Undergraduate and Graduate Studies offices.

 Fulbrights are prestigious, career-enhancing awards.
 They also confer special status on winners during their year of foreign study, as outstanding, officially recognized representatives of their country.
 Famous Fulbright recipients include Thomas Pickering, John Lithgow, and Renee Fleming.
 Most grantees plan their own programs.
 Projects may include university coursework, independent library or field research, classes in a music conservatory or art school, special projects in the social or life sciences, or a combination of such plans.

 Further information and applications are available at the Fulbright website.

-Access the Big 10 Pre-Application between March 3 – April 3, 2017 at 12 NOON to begin the Fulbright application process.
+Access the Big 10 Pre-Application by April 9, 2018 at 12 NOON to begin the Fulbright application process.